Did you know that Milford Schools has a Community Bulletin Board? Yup!

 Big smiles and even bigger leadership moments in Ms. Parsley’s class!
 These students met with the high school principal, assistant principals, SRO, and superintendent to practice their communication skills and learn what real leaders do — listen, support, and make a positive impact.

-2 days ago, Milford Schools
+4 months ago, Milford Schools

 A student with glasses smiling at the camera